coldfumonkeh/CF10-Certman/README.md

 An extension for ColdFusion 10 Administrator that allows adding/viewing/removing of SSL certificates in the Java certificate store from within the Administrator.

+This works with ColdFusion 10.
+For a CF7, 8 & 9 version please check out [CF-Certman](https://github.com/coldfumonkeh/CF-Certman).

 ## Installation